 Microsoft.AAD.BrokerPlugin_cw5n1h2txyewy

-- After deleting the folder, log off from the administrator account and log back in using the affected user’s credentials.
+- After deleting the folder, log off the admin account and log back in with the affected user’s details.

 Step 6: Deleting the Outlook profile

-- Warning: Before proceeding, ensure you do not have any locally stored accounts in Outlook.
-Deleting the Outlook profile will remove all data associated with it.
-Make sure to back up any important data before proceeding.
+- Warning: Make sure you don’t have any local accounts saved in Outlook.
+Deleting the Outlook profile will remove all its data.
+Always back up any important data first.

-- Locate and click on the Mail (Microsoft Outlook) option.
+- Click on the Mail (Microsoft Outlook) option.

-- A window titled “Mail Setup – Outlook” will appear.
+- A window titled “Mail Setup – Outlook” will show up.
 Here, click on the Show Profiles… option.

-- In the subsequent window, you will see a list of all the profiles set up on your computer.
-Highlight the profile named Outlook.
+- You’ll see a list of all profiles on your computer.
+Pick the profile named Outlook.

-- Once highlighted, click on the Remove button to delete this profile.
-Follow any prompts to confirm the deletion.
+- Once you select it, click on the Remove button to delete this profile.
+Follow any prompts to confirm.

 - Open Microsoft Word on your computer.

 - Complete your 2FA (Two-Factor Authentication) prompt.
-After this, you should successfully log in without any hindrance.
+You should now be able to log in smoothly.

 - Open Microsoft Outlook.

-- Follow the prompts to set up your Outlook email profile once more.
+- Follow the steps to set up your Outlook email profile again.

-- Once completed, your Outlook should operate without any issues.
+- Once you’re done, your Outlook should work without any problems.

 Related resource: How to Get Outlook to Open Links in Chrome on Windows 11/10